NativeScript/plugins/README.md

 At the prompt, enter the name of the new package.

-- This adds a package harness with necessary boilerplate to just start developing
+- This adds a plugin harness in `packages` with the necessary boilerplate to just start developing
 - Updates all demo app flavors to support demoing the new package
 - Adds shared code in `tools/demo` where you can write demo code **once** and share across all demo flavors
 - Updates build tooling to support the new package